-Which versions of the West Point Bridge Designer software can I use to enter the contest?
+Which versions of the Bridge Designer software can I use to enter the contest?

-The only version of the software you can use to enter the 2014 national contest is the West Point Bridge Designer 2014.
+The only version of the software you can use to enter the 2014 national contest is the Bridge Designer 2014.
+A 2015 edition of the software will be released for the 2015 contest in January.

 How do I submit a design?